ExploreWilder/MainWebsite/README.md

 ## About

 This is just an example of website using top of the edge open source technologies!

-This whole project is probably not reusable and is not intended to be so.

-You may find technical articles about the website in my [Patreon page](https://www.patreon.com/explorewilder).
+The project was not created to be a template or theme, but for my own use.
+Feel free to take whatever inspiration from it that you want.

 ### Server side: